rliebz/tusk/CONTRIBUTING.md

 tusk test
 ```

-To run the full test suite, along with the linter:
+To run the full test suite, along with golangci-lint:

 ```bash
 tusk test -a